This article contains affiliate links. Fight the New Drug may receive financial support from purchases made using affiliate links.

 Fight for the love of your family

-The temporary gratification of porn may seem desirable in the moment, but it’s not worth everything it might take—like relationships with the people who are (hopefully) really there for you no matter what.
+The temporary gratification of porn may seem desirable at the moment.
+Still, it’s not worth everything it might take—like relationships with the people who are (hopefully) there for you no matter what.

 If this is something you struggle with, connect with a community that can help you heal, and open up to your loved ones about your porn habit so they can support you along your journey.